 1. Know Your Landlord-Tenant Act

 First and foremost, tenant law was enacted to protect those renting property and to keep both parties in check.
-While laws vary with region, there are some consistencies across the board.
+While laws vary by state and region, there are some rules that are consistent everywhere.

 - The landlord must provide access to the property at the agreed possession date.
 Failure to do so can result in violation of landlord-tenant law.

 - In addition, it is the landlord’s duty to ensure you have quiet enjoyment of the property.
-By popular understanding, that means the landlord cannot enter the premises without notice, unless it’s an emergency.
+That means the landlord cannot enter the premises without notice, unless it’s an emergency.

-- Above all, the landlord is required to lease a safe property that complies with housing laws, as well as maintain the property while you are a tenant.
+- Above all, the landlord is required to lease a safe property that complies with housing laws.
+Typically, they must maintain the property while you are a tenant.

 Check with your local landlord-tenant laws in your state to fully understand your rights and responsibilities as a tenant.

 Beyond the Landlord-Tenant Act, there’s also the right to fair housing.
-A landlord cannot discriminate or turn down your request to rent on the basis of religion, gender, race, or anything else that is deemed prejudice.
+A landlord cannot discriminate and refuse to rent on the basis of religion, gender, race, etc.

 Learn more about the screening process here.